 helping people to live more independently in their community

-caring for children with additional needs or behavioural problems, perhaps at their school
+caring for children with additional needs or behavioural problems

 helping people with personal care and befriending them, such as listening to their concerns and discussing any worries

-helping people with household jobs such as laundry, ironing, cooking and cleaning
+helping people with household tasks such as laundry, ironing, cooking and cleaning

 going shopping and helping with financial tasks, such as paying bills and claiming benefits